-The Postgraduate Certificate in Astronomy and Astrophysics programme at Queen Mary, University of London, provide a unique opportunity for graduates to pursue the subject in depth, either for personal interest or as a first step towards a professional career in astronomy.
-The certificate programme has been running since 1985 and around 50 certificates degrees have been awarded.
-Some students ahve gone on to complete the MSc, and even to do PhDs..
+The Postgraduate Certificate in Astronomy and Astrophysics programme at Queen Mary, University of London, provide a unique opportunity for graduates to pursue the subject in depth for 9 months, either for personal interest or as a first step towards a professional career in astronomy.
+The programme has been running since 1985 and around 80 certificates degrees have been awarded.
+Some students have gone on to complete the MSc, and even to do PhDs..

 The programme at Queen Mary is unique in the UK in the scope of material covered.
 It gives students a detailed overview of the fundamentals of the subject as well as an up-to-date account of recent developments in research.
 The wide range of topics covered by the course reflects the breadth of research interests pursued by the members of staff in our large and friendly research group.
-Lectures cover such diverse topics as the origin of the universe, dark matter, the life and death of stars, black holes, extrasolar planets and space and solar plasma physics.
+Lectures cover such diverse topics as the origin of the universe, dark matter, dark energy, galaxies, radiation mechanisms in astrophysics, the life and death of stars, black holes, extrasolar planets, the solar system, space and solar plasma physics and research methods.

 Certificate Programme Structure

 The Certificate programme, which starts in late September, is offered part-time over one year.

 Lectures & tutorials are given in two 11 week semesters on Tuesday and Thursday afternoons (lectures 14.00-16.00, tutorial 16.00-17.00) and evening (tutorial 18.00-18.30, lecture 18.30-19.25, lecture 19.35-20.30, tutorial 20.30-21.00).